 Contact name, telephone number and fax number.

-RFP Questions form is provided in Appendix B.
+RFP Question forms for natural gas and power supplies are provided in Appendix B.

-D.2 Substantive questions from RFP participants and the corresponding VALERO responses may, if appropriate, be provided to other participants to ensure equality in the evaluation process.
+D.2 Substantive questions from RFP participants and the corresponding Valero responses may, if appropriate, be provided to other participants to ensure equality in the evaluation process.

-II.E RFP Schedules (Dates to be revised)
+II.E RFP Schedules

 For Texas Power Supplies Commencing January 1, 2002, and for California and New Jersey Power Supplies with an Open Commencement date: